sca-marshals/marshal-docs/youth_combat/youth_combat_rules.md

 All combatants must have the torso, arms, and legs covered with a minimum of cloth.
 Long sleeve tunics, shirts, and long pants or skirts are acceptable.

 ## Groin
-#oys must wear a sports cup or the equivalent.
+Boys must wear a sports cup or the equivalent.
 Girls must have padding or the equivalent.

 ## Feet
-#ll combatants must wear shoes which cover the feet.
+All combatants must wear shoes which cover the feet.
 Sandals, flip-flops, crocs, etc are NOT acceptable.

 ## Shields
 1. Shields maybe made of wood, plastic, aluminum, or an equivalent material.